prasantmahato/prasantmahato/README.md

 ## I'm a Student and a Developer

-- 🔭 I’m currently working on [Alogrithms and Data structures][https://github.com/prasantmahato/DS-ALGO-]!.
+- 🔭 I’m currently working on [Alogrithms and Data structures][repo]
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate with web developers
 - 💬 Ask me about anything